The Mist (novella)

-The Mist is a science fiction psychological horror novella by American author Stephen King.
+The Mist is a horror novella by American author Stephen King.
 Originally written in the summer of 1976, the story was first published by Viking Press in 1980 as part of the Dark Forces anthology, an edited version was subsequently included in King's 1985 collection Skeleton Crew.
 In the story, the small town of Bridgton, Maine is shrouded in a dense mist that conceals otherworldly creatures.
 The protagonist and narrator David Drayton, who has taken refuge with his young son in a supermarket, tries to survive against not only the creatures of the mist, but also fanatical aggression from other survivors.
 In The Mist, King addresses the themes of man-made fears and religious fundamentalism.

 King was inspired to write The Mist by a trip to his local supermarket following a thunderstorm, during which he imagined prehistoric animals and giant insects besieging the building.
-The Mist was nominated for a World Fantasy Award and a Locus Award in 1981, and critics have considered it to be one of King's iconic works and a classic in its genre.
-Some reviewers lamented the superficial explanation of the mist's nature, while others were pleased with the cinematic presentation.
+The Mist was nominated for a World Fantasy Award and a Locus Award in 1981.

 A film adaptation directed by Frank Darabont was released in 2007, and a television series based on the novella's premise aired on Spike in 2017.
-There is also a 1985 computer game and a 1986 radio drama, both based on the novella.